Q. Does the CRD have animal control bylaws?

 Q. Does the CRD deal with barking dogs?

-A. The CRD does have a barking dog section in its noise bylaw however, the bylaw is only in effect in certain electoral areas (area A, B, D, E, G, H, L).
+A. The CRD does have a barking dog section in its noise bylaw however, the bylaw is only in effect in certain electoral areas (area A, B, D, E, F, G, H, L).
 Please contact the Bylaw Enforcement Department for further information or click on the links below to access the forms.

 Q. I have lodged a complaint.
 How long will it take for a Bylaw Enforcement Officer to investigate?